Lie algebra of Ashtekar-Barbero connection operators: Motivation

 \section{Motivation}

 The Ashtekar variables \cite{Ashtekar:1986yd} are the representation of the gravitational degrees of freedom and allow to express a particular action \cite{Holst:1995pc}, leading to the Einstein field equations \cite{Einstein:1916vd} in a form of a gauge theory, analogous to the Yang-Mills model \cite{Yang:1954ek}.
-In the case of the real Ashtekar variables, they lead to the Hamiltonian \cite{Barbero:1994ap}, which may be considered as a candidate for the classical limit of the background-independent formulation of quantum gravity called loop quantum gravity (LQG) \cite{Thiemann:1996aw}.
-It is worth bringing up that the complex Ashtekar variables would lead to rather nonphysical candidates for observables --- see \eqref{parameters}.
+In the case of the real Ashtekar variables, they lead to the Hamiltonian \cite{Holst:1995pc,Barbero:1994ap}, which may be considered as a candidate for the classical limit of the background-independent formulation of quantum gravity called loop quantum gravity (LQG) \cite{Ashtekar:2004eh,Thiemann:1996aw}.
+It is worth bringing up that the complex Ashtekar variables would lead to rather nonphysical candidates for observables --- see the expansion in \eqref{Wigner_expansion}, in which all parameters have to be real.
 In this case, auxiliary effective methods \cite{Barbero:1994an,Thiemann:1995ug} of reality conditions implementation on the classical phase space would be needed.

 It is known that the symmetry transformations of operators, which preserve probabilities at the quantum level, are related to a Lie algebra --- \textit{cf.} \cite{Weinberg:1995mt}.
 The same algebra describes the symmetries of the candidates for field theory operators.
 We are going to analyze the particular candidates forming the canonical pair for the background-independent tetrad-based models of quantum gravity with a time gauge \cite{Arnowitt:1960es} (mainly most variants of LQG).
-These variables are the real Ashtekar-Barbero connection and the densitized dreibein \cite{Barbero:1994ap,Thiemann:2007zz}.
-However, they are not directly quantized but require rather special procedures of regularization \cite{Thiemann:1996aw,Thiemann:2007zz}, in which the Ashtekar-Barbero connection is replaced by a holonomy --- see (\ref{holonomy_general},\,\ref{holonomy_expansion}).
+These variables are the real Ashtekar-Barbero connection and the densitized dreibein \cite{Barbero:1994ap,Ashtekar:2004eh,Thiemann:2007zz}.
+However, they are not directly quantized but require rather special procedures of regularization \cite{Thiemann:1996aw,Thiemann:2007zz}, in which the Ashtekar-Barbero connection is replaced by a holonomy --- see \eqref{holonomy_general} and \eqref{holonomy_expansion}.

 Apart from the reality of the Lie algebra-valued variables, it is required that the related generators are either unitary and linear or antiunitary and antilinear \cite{Wigner:1931}.
 As in the case of the standard operators in quantum mechanics and quantum field theory, they are unitary and linear in general \cite{Weinberg:1995mt}.
 All of the aforementioned facts encouraged this investigation of the holonomy representation algebra.